 Corporate Transparency Act | Gunner Joyce

-One of my favorite things I get to do here at Rieger Law Group is to assist individuals in making their dreams a reality.
+One of my favorite things I get to do at Rieger Sadler Joyce LLC is assist individuals in making their dreams a reality.
 The area where this is most present is assisting in forming new businesses and aiding existing businesses with their corporate structure and operations.
 Regardless of whether you are an entrepreneur working on your first business venture or an established corporation, you will experience a major shift in federal oversight and regulation in 2024 due to the recently enacted Corporate Transparency Act.

 The Corporate Transparency Act imposes substantial new reporting obligations on business entities to reduce the opportunity for corporate criminal activities, such as money laundering, fraud, and the financing of illegal ventures.
 The new reporting obligations mandated by the Act went into effect on January 1, 2024, and require many companies doing business in the United States to report information about the individuals who ultimately control or have beneficial ownership of the entities.
 Therefore, effective this year, companies must report information to the Financial Crimes Enforcement Network (“FinCEN”), a bureau of the U.S. Department of the Treasury.
 Below is an overview of the requirements of the Corporate Transparency Act.